Shinku La: Road

 A road connecting Darcha with Padum across the Shingo La pass was first conceived in after the Kargil conflict of 1999, and preliminary work began in 2002.
 The project was given approval in 2004 and completion was expected by 2012.

-A rudimentary road from Ramjak in Lahaul to Kargyakh in Zanskar via the Shingo La was first constructed between May 2014 and June 2017 by Tsultrim Chonjor, a retired government employee from Zanskar with his own funds and help from local villagers.
+A 38 km long rudimentary road from Ramjak in Lahaul to Kargyakh in Zanskar via the Shingo La was first constructed between May 2014 and June 2017 by Tsultrim Chonjor (also called "Meme Chonjor"), a retired government employee from Zanskar with his own funds and help from local villagers.
 He had tried to persuade the government to construct the road, and decided to build it himself when he failed to convince them; he was awarded the Padma Shri in 2021 for it.
 The road was later taken over by the Border Roads Organisation (BRO), and black-topped.
 The new metalled road has a capacity to carry truck loads of over 18 tonnes.
 A minibus service for Padum using the road was started by the Himachal Road Transport Corporation (HRTC).
 The BRO is turning the road into a double laned one, and is planning to construct a tunnel under the pass for all-weather connectivity.
 The organisation is also attempting to keep the road open during the winter months.

 Shinku La tunnel

-Shinku La Tunnel on the Nimmu–Padum–Darcha road, ₹1,681 crores 4.1 km tunnel with and north portal in Zanskar’s Padum valley in Ladakh and south portal located in Himachal Pradesh being constructed under BRO's "Project Yojak", has two unidirectional tubes each with 2 lanes, for a total of 4 lanes.
-This tunnel, which will cut Manali-Leh distance by 60 km and facilitate the transportation of heavy machinery to Kargil and Siachen, will provide all-weather access to 15 remove villages of Zanskar Valley and the India-China border which was cut off during winter, thus improving economic and tourism value of Zanskar Valley while providing crucial year around strategic border access to the defense forces of India.
-The tunnel will have longitudinal ventilation using banana fans, which require minimum electricity and lower operational costs.
-With the existing Atal Tunnel and after the completion of under-construction Shinku La Tunnel, Nimmu–Padum–Darcha Road will become an all-weather road.
+Shinku La Tunnel is an under-construction 4.1 km long twin-tube tunnel on the Nimmu–Padum–Darcha road, with a projected cost of ₹1,681 crores.
+Its north portal will be in Zanskar's Padum Valley in Ladakh and south portal in Himachal Pradesh.
+It is being constructed under BRO's "Project Yojak" and will have two unidirectional tubes, each with 2 lanes, for a total of 4 lanes.
+This tunnel, which will cut Manali-Leh distance by 60 km and facilitate the transportation of heavy machinery to Kargil and Siachen, will provide all-weather access to 15 remote villages of Zanskar Valley and the India-China border that are cut off during winter, thus improving the economy and tourism value of Zanskar Valley while providing crucial year-round strategic border access to the defense forces of India.
+The tunnel will have longitudinal ventilation using banana fans, which require minimal electricity and lower operational costs.
+With the completion of this Tunnel, Nimmu–Padum–Darcha Road will become an all-weather road.
+See also Tunnels in North West India.

 Status

 Conceived in 2006, the project was forgotten until it was revived in 2020.
 Since then the project has seen many false starts, resulting in the earlier expected completion date of 2025 moving to August 2028 with actual construction finally beginning in May 2025.

-2006–2007: Plan for tunnel conceived.

 2009: Tenders floated, but no progress was made.

 2020: Indian government has approved preparation of a detailed project report (DPR).